harnitsignalfx/apmworkshop/apm/python/README.md

 #### Step #5 Where is the auto-instrumentation?

-The `run-server.sh` and `run-client.sh` scripts set up the environment variables for OpenTelemetry and invoke the Python auto instrumentation:

-`splk-py-trace` is the auto instrumenting function that runs Python3 with the instrumentation that automatically emits spans from the Python app.
+`splunk-py-trace` is the auto instrumenting function that runs Python3 with the instrumentation that automatically emits spans from the Python app.
 No code changes are necessary.

 Splunk Observability Cloud has a `Getting Data In` Wizard to guide through instrumentation setup.